ChuckkNorris/OpenGiveCore/OpenGiveCore/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `wwwroot/` directory.
 Use the `-prod` flag for a production build.

+Run `git push` and a build/deployment will be triggered

 ## Running unit tests